tengtedliu/tedliu/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  Ted is an economist working on climate change.
-Through his research, he aims to help measure the financial risks and costs of climate change, in order to manage them and improve the economic resilience of underserved communities.
-His doctoral dissertation contributes to this goal by focusing on bank lending and sovereign debt default, using a range of statistical and numerical modeling tools.
+  I am an economist working on climate change.
+Through my research, I aim to help measure the financial risks and costs of climate change, in order to manage them and improve the economic resilience of underserved communities.
+My doctoral dissertation contributes to this goal by focusing on bank lending and sovereign debt default, using a range of statistical and numerical modeling tools.

-  At the Coastal Resilience Lab, he works on the pricing and valuation of nature-based projects for climate mitigation and adaptation.
-Before becoming an economist, Ted originally trained to be an anthropologist.
-Thanks to this nonlinear path, Ted has gained insights into the value of including indigenous knowledge, and the advantage of interdisciplinary solutions to complex problems like climate change.
+  Originally trained to be an anthropologist and having started my career in international relations, I have a highly nonlinear path to economics and finance.
+Thanks to this background, I understand the advantage of interdisciplinary solutions to complex problems like climate change.
+An integrator with technical depth, I have the ability to communicate and collaborate across multiple disciplines, and to inform a diverse set of stakeholders in their decision-making.

+  Currently I am working with the [Coastal Resilience Lab](https://www.coastalresiliencelab.org/) to develop pricing and valuation tools for nature-based solutions for climate adaptation.
+Prior to the PhD, I worked as a research associate at the Council on Foreign Relations (CFR).
+I have also interned as a data scientist with Apple Inc., where I developed an interactive data visualization app, and contributed to a deep reinforcement learning project.

 show_outro: false
 outro: |